 Hold the Ctrl button and select all shapes.
 Right-click, then choose Group.

 From now, you can apply custom formatting styles for all objects.

 If you want to ungroup shapes, select the merged object and choose the Ungroup command from the list.

 Step 5: Create and save the final layout

 Insert, modify, format, arrange, and group shapes to finalize your layout.

 When it’s done, we recommend saving the wireframe into your reusable library.

-In addition, don’t forget: It is a lot easier to modify a mockup than an already finished spreadsheet!
+In addition, don’t forget: Modifying a mockup is much easier than a finished spreadsheet!
 The utterly brave can use paper and pencil, but we prefer Office (Word, PowerPoint, or Excel).